 After Sales Service/Warranty

-After sales service providers can come to Canada for specific installations or to repair or to service commercial or industrial equipment.
-These services are required to be included in the contract of the sale of the equipment in Canada.
+After sales service providers can come to Canada for specific installations and to repair or service commercial or industrial equipment.
+These services must be included in the contract of the sale of the equipment in Canada.

 Guest Speakers in Canada